MrMicky-FR/WorldEditSelectionVisualizer/README.md

 ## Downloads

-You can download releases and find more information on SpigotMC: https://www.spigotmc.org/resources/worldeditselectionvisualizer.17311/
+You can download releases and find more information on [SpigotMC](https://www.spigotmc.org/resources/worldeditselectionvisualizer.17311/).

 ## Screenshots